-- 4.1 Governors owe a fiduciary duty to the College.
+- 4.1.
+Governors owe a fiduciary duty to the Institution.
 This means that they should show it the highest loyalty and act in good faith in its best interests.
 Each governor should act honestly, diligently and (subject to the provisions appearing in paragraph 10 of this Code relating to collective responsibility) independently.
-The actions of governors should promote and protect the good reputation of the College and the trust and confidence of those with whom it deals. - 4.2 Decisions taken by governors at meetings of the Board and its committees must not be for any improper purpose or personal motive.
-Decisions taken must always be for the benefit of the College, its students and staff and other users of the College and must be taken with a view to safeguarding public funds.
-Accordingly, governors must not be bound in their speaking and voting by mandates given to them by other bodies or persons (including but not limited to the bodies that elected them). - 4.3 Governors must observe the provisions of the College's Instrument and Articles of Government and in particular the duty to give immediate notice to the Clerk should they become disqualified from continuing to hold office and also the responsibilities given to the Board of Governors by the College's Articles of Government.
-Those responsibilities, including a list of "reserved" responsibilities which are so important that they must not be delegated, are set out in Appendix 3. - Governors should comply with the Standing Orders and terms of reference of the Board of Governors and its committees to ensure that the Board of Governors conducts itself in an orderly, fair, open and transparent manner.
-Governors must keep those Standing Orders and terms of reference under periodic review. - 4.5 Governors should also have regard to the different, but complementary, responsibilities given to the CEO.
-The responsibilities given to the CEO by the College's Articles of Government are set out in Appendix 4.
-Whereas it is the Board's function to decide strategic policy and overall direction and to monitor the performance of the CEO and any other senior post holders, it is the CEO's role to implement the Board's decisions, and to manage the College's affairs within the budgets and framework fixed by the Board.
-Governors should work together so that the Board and the Chief Executive perform their respective roles effectively.
+The actions of governors should promote and protect the good reputation of the Institution and the trust and confidence of those with whom it deals. - 4.2.
+Decisions taken by governors at meetings of the Board, its committees and subsidiaries must not be for any improper purpose or personal motive.
+Decisions taken must always be for the benefit of the Institution (or subsidiary), its students and staff and other users of the Institution (or subsidiary) and must be taken with a view to safeguarding public funds.
+Accordingly, governors must not be bound in their speaking and voting by mandates given to them by other bodies or persons (including but not limited to the bodies that elected them). - 4.3.
+Governors must observe the provisions of the Institution's Instrument and Articles of Government and in particular the duty to give immediate notice to the Clerk should they become disqualified from continuing to hold office and also the responsibilities given to the Board of Governors by the Institution's Articles of Government. - 4.4.
+Governors should comply with the Standing Orders and terms of reference of the LTE Group Board and its committees to ensure that the Board of Governors conducts itself in an orderly, fair, open and transparent manner.
+Governors must keep those Standing Orders and terms of reference under periodic review. - 4.5.
+Governors should also have regard to the different, but complementary, responsibilities given to the CEO.
+Whereas it is the Board's function to decide strategic policy and overall direction and to monitor the performance of the CEO and any other senior post holders, it is the CEO's role to implement the Board's